Estimate RU/s using the Azure Cosmos DB capacity planner - API for NoSQL

 If you are planning a data migration to Azure Cosmos DB and all that you know is the number of vcores and servers in your existing sharded and replicated database cluster, please also read about estimating request units using vCores or vCPUs

-Configuring your Azure Cosmos databases and containers with the right amount of provisioned throughput, or Request Units (RU/s), for your workload is essential to optimizing cost and performance.
-This article describes how to use the Azure Cosmos DB capacity planner to get an estimate of the required RU/s and cost of your workload when using the SQL API.
+Configuring your Azure Cosmos DB databases and containers with the right amount of provisioned throughput, or Request Units (RU/s), for your workload is essential to optimizing cost and performance.
+This article describes how to use the Azure Cosmos DB capacity planner to get an estimate of the required RU/s and cost of your workload when using the API for NoSQL.
 If you are using API for MongoDB, see how to use capacity calculator with MongoDB article.

 Capacity planner modes